Advanced Placement Courses

 The Advanced Placement Program, administered by The College Board, allows students to participate in college-level courses while in high school and possibly earn college credit while still in high school.
 Students who complete Advanced Placement courses are expected to take the AP exam in May.
 Based on the results of the AP exam, colleges and universities may grant college credit to students with satisfactory Advanced Placement test scores.
 Students and parents must check with the particular college or university to insure that the college accepts advanced placement exams for credits.
 The AP Courses that are offered each year may vary based on student requests and enrollment.

 AP classes are more challenging and stimulating, therefore they take more time and require more work.
 AP classes require energetic, involved, and motivated students.
-Pre-AP classes and AP classes receive higher grade points.
+Advanced classes and AP classes receive higher grade points.

 The advanced placement examinations are structured to measure three areas - depth of knowledge, completeness of thought, and synthesis of ideas.
 Approximately 1200 institutions award credit based on the student’s AP examination scores.
 Exams are graded on a five-point scale with credit usually given for scores of three (3) or higher.
 According to Texas House Bill 1992, Texas public colleges and universities are required to give credit for AP exam scores of 3 or higher, “unless the institution's chief academic officer determines, based on evidence, that a higher score on the examination is necessary to indicate a student is sufficiently prepared.”
 The score requirement and number of college credit hours awarded or placement credit awarded varies among universities and colleges across the country.
 Students are encouraged to reach out to college admissions counselors at specific colleges & universities they are considering for guidance about how college credit would be awarded for AP test scores.
 Additional information can also be found on the College Board website.

-Through the first three weeks of school students may drop or add a Pre-AP or AP class with teacher and parent acknowledgement.
-Students are not able to add or drop a Pre-AP or AP class after the first three weeks except with approval from the AP Steering Committee.
+Through the first three weeks of school students may drop or add an Advanced or AP class with teacher and parent acknowledgement.
+Students are not able to add or drop an Advanced or AP class after the first three weeks except with approval from the AP Steering Committee.
 For more information about requesting an appointment with the AP Steering Committee, please contact the counselor.
-Pre-AP and AP courses may be not dropped after the first nine weeks.
+Advanced and AP courses may not be dropped after the first nine weeks.
+When changing courses, earned grades from the prior course are transferred into the new course at the time of the schedule change.

 What is the difference between Dual Credit and AP coursework?
 Click here to find out!